ncatlab/nlab-content/pages/2/7/5/0/572/content.md

 Notably (since $\Delta[k]$ is [[weak homotopy equivalence|weak homotopy equivalent]] to the point) it follows that indeed all the face and degeneracy maps are weak homotopy equivalences.

 So for every category $C$, the simplicial object $\mathbf{C}$ constructed as above is a complete Segal space.
-This constructions extends to a functor $Cat \to completeSegalSpace$ and this is homotopy full and faithful.
+This construction extends to a functor $Cat \to completeSegalSpace$ and this is homotopy full and faithful.

 #### Properties of the inclusion
  {#PropertiesOfTheInclusionOfCategories}